 Jump right in!
 The 50-foot Bromley Rock creates the perfect launch pad for cliff jumpers to plunge into the watery depths below.
 Whether you take an organized tour, or wade in on your own anywhere along our rivers, try your hand at gold panning the Similkameen and Tulameen Rivers for treasures beneath the water.

 Fishing & Wildlife

 Anglers have been lured to our rivers and lakes since time immemorial.
-Fresh water fishingis easily accessible from many sites along BC Highways 3 and 5a; summer or winter, there's plenty to catch in Similkameen waters
+Fresh water fishing is easily accessible from many sites along BC Highways 3 and 5a; summer or winter, there's plenty to catch in the Similkameen's waters.

-Our rivers and lakes are magnates for migrating wildlife, making sitting by their shores wildlife viewing a favoured pastime.
-Some of the characters that migrate through our valley include herds of California Big Horned Sheep, mountain goats, black bears, elk, deer, moose, eagles, hawks and countless species of birdlife
+Our rivers and lakes are magnates for migrating wildlife, making wildlife viewing while sitting at their shores, a favoured pastime.
+Some of the characters that migrate through our valley include herds of California Big Horned Sheep, mountain goats, black bears, elk, deer, moose, eagles, hawks and countless species of birdlife.